 Special Interest Groups (SIGs) provide a structured opportunity within ISME for the involvement of individuals drawn together by a common interest in a field of study, teaching and/or research when the existing ISME organisation may not directly facilitate such activity.
 ISME provides SIGs with programme time at the World Conference, publicity, scheduling and prestige under the ISME umbrella.
-SIGs may be established by the ISME Board, following a request made by 3 advocates, representing 3 different regions or countries, and at least 20 members of ISME.
+SIGs may be established by the ISME Board, following a request made by three advocates, representing three different regions or countries, and at least 20 members of ISME.

 The current Special Interest Groups are: